-This is an initial public offering of A ordinary shares to be between \$ and \$ Class A ordinary shares, par value \$0.0001 per share, by GigaCloud Technology Inc. We anticipate the initial public offering price of our Class Prior to this offering, there has been no public market for our shares.
-We have applied to quote our Class A ordinary shares on the Nasdaq Global Market, or Nasdaq, under the symbol
+Class A ordinary shares, par value \$0.0001 per share, by GigaCloud Technology Inc. We anticipate the initial public offering price of our Class A ordinary shares to be between \$ This is an initial public offering of and ner Class A ordinary share

+Prior to this offering, there has been no public market for our shares.
+We have applied to list our Class A ordinary shares on the New York Stock Exchange, or NYSE under the symbol "GCT."
-"GCT."

-In this prospectus, "Cayman Islands holding company" refers to GigaCloud Technology Inc, our Cayman Islands holding company and its predecessor entity; "we," "us," "our company," "our," "our group" or "GigaCloud Group" refers to GigaCloud Technology Inc, our Cayman Islands holding company, its predecessor entity, together as a group with its subsidiaries and, in the context of describing our operations and consolidated financial statements, its consolidated variable interest entities, or VIEs, and any subsidiaries of its consolidated VIEs; "Hong Kong Subsidiary" refers to GigaCloud Technology (HongKong) Limited, a wholly-owned subsidiary of GigaCloud Technology Inc in Hong Kong principally for operating the B2B GigaCloud Marketplace; and "PRC Subsidiaries" refer to operating subsidiaries of GigaCloud Technology Inc in the PRC principally for procurement and providing inter-group services to the group companies.
+In this prospectus, "we," "us," "our company," "our," "our group," "GigaCloud," or "GigaCloud Technology" refer to GigaCloud Technology Inc, our Cayman Islands holding company, its predecessor entity, its subsidiaries and, in the context of describing our operations and consolidated financial statements, its consolidated VIEs and any subsidiaries of its consolidated VIEs.

-We are an "emerging growth company" as defined under applicable securities laws in the United States, or the U.S., and are eligible for reduced public company reporting requirements.
-See "Risk Factors" beginning on page 27 to read about factors you should consider before buying our Class A ordinary shares.
+We are an "emerging growth company" as defined under applicable U.S. securities laws and are eligible for reduced public company reporting requirements.

+See "Risk Factors" beginning on page 23 to read about factors you should consider before buying our Class A ordinary shares.

-GigaCloud Technology Inc is a holding company incorporated in the Cayman Islands and not a direct Chinese or Hong Kong operating company.
-As a holding company with no material operations of its own, GigaCloud Technology Inc conducts its operations through its principal subsidiaries incorporated in the People's Republic of China, or the PRC, Hong Kong, Japan and the United States and the United States and the United Kingdom.
-Our corporate structure involves unique risks to investors as they are purchasing equity securities in a Cayman Islands holding company with operations conducted by our subsidiaries and consolidated VIEs, and not equity securities of our subsidiaries based in the United States and the United Kingdom.
-The Class A ordinary shares offered in this offering are shares of our Cayman Islands holding company instead of the shares of our subsidiaries or consolidated VIEs.
-Investors will not and may never directly hold equity interests in our subsidiaries or consolidated VIEs, including the equity interests in our principal subsidiaries based in the PRC, Hong Kong, Japan and the United States and our principal consolidated VIEs based in the United Kingdom.
-While our current corporate structure does not contain any VIE in the PRC and our group has no intention establishing any VIEs in the PRC in the future our group's corporate structure were to contain a VIE, the PRC regulatory authorities could disallow the VIE structure, which would likely result in a material change in our operations and/or a material change in the value of such securities to significantly decline or in extreme cases, become worthless.
-We do not own any equity interest in the consolidated VIEs and their business operation of our consolidated VIEs and their business operation sthrough certain contractual arrangements with our consolidated VIEs and their business operation of our consolidated VIEs and their business operation of our corporate structure.
-We rely on contractual arrangements with our consolidated VIEs and their business
+See "Kisk rations" beginning on page 2.5 to read about rations you should consider before buying our Class A ordinary shares.
+GigaCloud Technology is a holding company incorporated in the Cayman Islands.
+As a holding company with no material operations of our own, we conduct our operations through our principal subsidiaries incorporated in Hong Kong, the PRC, Japan and the United States and our principal consolidated variable interest entities, or VIEs, incorporated in the United States and the United Kingdom.
+Our corporate structure involves unique risks to investors as they are purchasing equity securities in a Cayman Islands holding company.
+The Class A ordinary shares offered in this offering are shares of our Cayman Islands holding company increptore usubidiaries or consolidated VIEs.
+Investors will not and may never directly hold equity interests in our visibidaries or VIEs, incorporated is based in Hong Kong, the PRC, Japan and the United States and our principal consolidated VIEs based in the United States and the United Kingdom.
+We do not own any equity interest in the VIEs.
+We control and receive the economic benefits of our consolidated VIEs and their business operations through certain contractual arrangements.
+Uncertainties exist as to our ability to enforce the VIE agreements, and the enforceability of the VIE agreements have not been tested in a court of law.
+For a description of our corporate structure, and our contractual arrangements with our consolidated VIEs and their shareholders" and "Risk Factors-Risks Related to Our Corporate Structure-We rely on contractual Arrangements with our consolidated VIEs and their shareholders" and "Risk Factors-Risks Related to Our Corporate Structure-We rely on contractual Arrangements with our consolidated VIEs and their shareholders" for a portion of our business operations.
+These arrangements may not be as effective as direct ownership in providing operational control."